 Narendra Modi: “What about Afzal Guru, who attacked Parliament, our temple of democracy, in 2001?
 That offence predates Kasab’s heinous act by many years.”

 Ajmal Kasab who is dead now, was given due process, and legal help by the Indian state.
 That’s definitely something Maharashtra and Union governments can be proud of.
 We are not Somalia or Afghanistan or Gujarat.
 And we did much better than USA on prosecuting terror related cases.
-The Indian state can some more credit for the fact that they never gave up on due process in Afzal Guru’s or Kasab’s case despite the cacophony of ‘Bharat Rakshak’s on social and anti-social media, and blood stained Machiavellis like Narendra Modi asking for more blood.
+The Indian state can claim some more credit for the fact that they never gave up on due process in Afzal Guru’s or Kasab’s case despite the cacophony of ‘Bharat Rakshak’s on social media, and blood stained Machiavellis plotting for Delhi throne braying for more blood.

 If the collective conscience of a nation becomes satisfied when one of us gets hanged without a chance to defend himself , it speaks a lot about ourselves.
 The instant justice ‘Bharat Rakshak’ crowd believes the state should not hold a higher moral, the state should chop off arms and if possible arrange mass stoning of corrupt politicians, that the state should be crude, just like the Indian mob psyche that swallows nation, religion, and military without chewing or tasting.
 Everything must be extreme – like stupidity in our movies, like spice in our food, like ugliness in our cities.
 Our state should be ugly, always playing to the lowest common denominator.